Authentic Lessons for 21st Century Learning

 Repeat the same procedure as before, having the students choose the name of the person they believe is the most correct from the probe and then go to that corner.

 Give students time to discuss their responses among each other in their groups and prepare a 30-second elevator speech supporting their points of view.
-An elevator speech is short oral presentation that mimics the type of quick conversation you may have while on an elevator.
+An elevator speech is a short oral presentation that mimics the type of quick conversation you may have while on an elevator.

 One student from each group should be nominated to give the speech.